lucasmartinelle/AnotherVulnerableWebApp/Writeup/Solutions.md

 ## 6 - Multiples CSRF

-The application does not have any protection against FSNA, it is possible to, for example, takeover another user's account by changing his password or modify his information.
+The application does not have any protection against CSRF, it is possible to, for example, takeover another user's account by changing his password or modify his information.

 If you host the following page on your server, if a user *victim* the visit, his password will be changed.